Intellectual property

 Please note: - This has to be performed proactivity.
 This will not happen by default.

-At this stage of the processes we recommended, if enforcement is needed, use a local Chinese legal firm.
-If most counties, a local legal contact is far more successful than an international firm.
-Chinese vs Chinese works faster.
-It most cases a simple letter for the Chinese legal firm will force the issues.
+At this stage of the process, we recommend that if enforcement is needed, a local Chinese legal firm be used.
+A local legal contact is far more successful in most countries than an international firm.
+Chinese vs. Chinese works faster.
+Usually, a simple letter to the Chinese legal firm will force the issues.

-There is a little you can do if your trademark is already registered in China.
-This why it is so important to start your trademark registration as soon as possible.
+If your trademark is already registered in China, you can do little.
+This is why starting your trademark registration as soon as possible is so important.

 Options available

-- If the trademark is in first 2 years of registration you can appeal to the Chinese registration authorities.
-This is not normally successful.
+- If the trademark is registered within the first 2 years, you can appeal to the Chinese registration authorities.
+This is not usually successful.

-- If the Trademark has not been used in China for the last three years, and if you can prove this is the case, you can apply to take over the trademark.
+- If you prove that the Trademark has not been used in China for the last three years, you can apply to take over the trademark.

 - Purchase the trademark registration.
 This is often expensive.

-- Make sure your trademark is registered outside China so you a stop copies of your brand, products, etc been exported into your existing market.
+- Ensure your trademark is registered outside China to prevent copies of your brand, products, etc., from being exported into your existing market.

 - Create a different trademark name for the Chinese market.
 This can create an opportunity for a meaningful trade name for the Chinese market.